 When I heard that Georgia was getting a Bigfoot museum – Expedition Big Foot — I was stoked!

-So on a rainy weekend, we headed up to the town of Cherry Log near Blue Ridge to Expedition: Big Foot!
+On a rainy weekend, we headed up to the town of Cherry Log near Blue Ridge to Expedition: Big Foot!
 The Sasquatch Museum is located right on GA 515.

 I want to go ahead and tell you — we went in not knowing what to expect, and we walked out really impressed!